lsj8910/SquirrelTrackingSystem/README.md

   <li> Management Commands </li>
     <p> import command for importing all the data into the project.
 The file should be imported from the specificed location.
-      in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv
+      in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv If there is an error of attempting to write a readonly database, try to run sudo chmod a+w db.sqlite3.

   ```sh
   cd /path/to/project